NathanDoumeche/Convergence_and_error_analysis_of_PINNs/README.md

-# Convergence and error analysis of Physics-informed neural networks
+# Convergence and error analysis of PINNs
 This project aims at illustrating the results of the paper _Convergence and error analysis of PINNs_ (Nathan Doumèche, Gérard Biau, and Claire Boyer).
-In particular, the Sobolev regularization is implemented in Pytorch in the file _Section_5/src/regularized_neural_network.py_.
+In particular, the Sobolev regularization of a Physics-informed neural network is implemented in Pytorch in the file _Section_5/src/regularized_neural_network.py_.

 ## Install